five23/archlinux-ec2/README.md

 ###  Build AUR packages

-Even though both are entirely optional, we will add two packages from AUR to our final system in order to make the result more usable as a general purpose AMI.
+Even though they are all entirely optional, we will add two packages from AUR to our final system in order to make the result more usable as a general purpose AMI.
 In order to this, we will build that packages from source and include them in the tarball.

 #### growpart